 Key Facts about the Defense Medical Exam

 Since the defense medical exam is a necessary component of many personal injury claims, if you believe that you may have a claim for compensation, it is important to familiarize yourself with this part of the process.
 Here are some key facts about the DME:

 It is Not an “Independent” Medical Exam

-Defense lawyers and insurance companies usually refer to the defense medical exam as an “independent” medical examination.
+Defense lawyer and insurance companies usually refer to the defense medical exam as an “independent” medical examination.
 But make no mistake: There is nothing independent about it.
-Defense lawyers and insurers often have ongoing relationships with the doctors they choose to perform these exams.
+Defense lawyer and insurers often have ongoing relationships with the doctors they choose to perform these exams.

 Expect to Undergo a Defense Medical Exam if Your Case Goes to Trial

 Defense medical exams do not happen in every personal injury case.
 If your case goes to trial, you can expect the insurance company or their lawyer to demand that you undergo an exam.

 In most situations, the doctor selected to perform the DME will conduct an interview prior to the examination.
 Before the interview, it is critical that you review your medical records to refresh your memory about the treatment you have received for any illnesses, symptoms, and injuries involved in your claim.
 If you mistakenly deny any past treatment – even if it is an honest mistake – the DME doctor and defence lawyer will likely try to argue that you were being untruthful during your interview or examination.

 You May Be Under Surveillance